-While planning and organization of research projects are handled by faculty members, both graduate and undergraduate students have the opportunity to participate, depending on the nature of the project and the skills and knowledge required.
+While the planning and organization of a research project is usually carried out by or with the assistance of a faculty member, both graduate and undergraduate students have the opportunity to participate, depending on the nature of the project and the skills and knowledge required.

 Thus, the University's research activities benefit students in several ways.
-Through research, the University serves not just as a storehouse of knowledge of what has taken place, but offers the dynamic atmosphere of an institution participating in the development of the world of tomorrow.
+Through research the University serves not just as a storehouse of knowledge of what has taken place, but offers the dynamic atmosphere of an institution participating in the development of the world of tomorrow.